plmrlnsnts/commentator/readme.md

 ### Mentions

-A user can be mentioned using `@` followed by a combination of alphanumeric characters, underscores and hypens.
+A user can be mentioned using `@` symbol, followed by a combination of alphanumeric characters, underscores and hypens.

 ```php
 $comment = $article->addComment(['body' => '@Pinkman']);